Tell Your Story

 The Quiet Warrior My Father

-We didn’t know all the things my father did in his 40 years in the Air Force we just got pieces of his life in the military.
-Dad was 19 years old right out of High School when he sign up to go into the Army his mother wanted him to go college so he did Old Miss. when...
+We didn’t know all the things my father did in his 40 years in the Air Force; we just got pieces of his life in the military.
+Dad was 19 years old, right out of High School, when he signed up to go into the Army.
+His mother wanted him to go to college, so he did go to...

 Diane E: The Quiet Warrior My Father

-Then next it was Korea the peace keeping mission that turned into a all out war with North Korea, China and Russia.
-He couldn’t talk about the Korea with out getting tears in his eyes and then he would stop.
+Then, next it was Korea, the peacekeeping mission that turned into an all-out war with North Korea, China, and Russia.
+He couldn’t talk about Korea without getting tears in his eyes, and then he would stop.

 A desire to support our troops in harm’s way